Dharshan-SP/Dharshan-S-P/README.md

   > Built for scanning, assessing, and reporting security flaws in real-time.

 - [Automated Encryption & Decryption Software and PII Redactor](https://github.com/Dharshan-SP/livin)
+  > Python-based file encryption tool with integrated PII redactor.
+Enables redaction and restoration of sensitive content using custom hashing

 ---